Coupling single atoms to a nanophotonic whispering-gallery-mode resonator via optical guiding

-We implement an optical funnel for guiding and trapping cold atoms, for the first time, on a nanophotonic microring resonator in a fiber-integrated circuit \cite{2020APL_Chang, SM}.
-We achieve synchronous atom guiding towards a designated spot on a microring, and report observation of atom-photon coupling in a whispering-gallery mode (WGM) of the microring resonator.
-We extract a peak atom flux $\approx 161\,$ms$^{-1}$, under an averaged peak atom-photon coupling rate $\bar{g}_\mathrm{max}/(2\pi) \approx 90\,$MHz for an unpolarized atom.
-To further trap a guided atom, we ramp on a top-illuminating beam to form a deep surface trap and capture single atoms with $\approx 10\%$ probability at $z\approx 220\,$nm without further cooling.
-Our scheme is simpler than an optical conveyor belt \cite{2019NC_MayKim, 2019PNAS_Clocked_Delivery_Kimble}, and can be extended to trapping atom arrays in generic planar nanostructures.
+We implement an optical funnel for guiding cold atoms and coupling them, for the first time, to a nanophotonic microring resonator in a fiber-integrated circuit \cite{3Dtaper,2020APL_Chang,SM}.
+We achieve synchronous atom guiding towards a designated spot on a microring, and report observation of atom-photon coupling in a WGM of the microring resonator with single-atom cooperativity $C\gtrsim 8$ during the atom-transit.
+We extract a peak atom flux $\approx 240\,$ms$^{-1}$, under a peak atom-photon coupling rate $g_\mathrm{max}/(2\pi) \approx 136\,$MHz for a spin-polarized atom.
+Our scheme is complementary to an optical conveyor belt \cite{2019NC_MayKim, 2019PNAS_Clocked_Delivery_Kimble}, and can be extended to guiding and trapping atom arrays in generic planar nanostructures.

-We begin the experiment by collecting $\sim 10^5$ polarization gradient-cooled (PGC) cesium atoms (temperature $\sim 20\,\mu$K) at $z\approx 250\,\mathrm{\mu m}$ above a transparent silica membrane that hosts a racetrack-shaped Si$_3$N$_4$ microring resonator \cite{2019Optica_Chang, SM}.
-The atoms are loaded into an optical funnel that points towards the microring waveguide of width $\approx 750\,\mathrm{nm}$ and height $\approx 380\,\mathrm{nm}$, respectively.
+We begin the experiment by collecting $\sim 10^5$ laser-cooled cesium atoms (temperature $\sim 20\,\mu$K following polarization gradient-cooling, PGC) at $z\approx 250\,\mathrm{\mu m}$ above a transparent silica membrane that hosts a racetrack-shaped Si$_3$N$_4$ microring resonator \cite{2019Optica_Chang, SM}.
+The atoms are loaded into an optical funnel that points towards the microring waveguide of width $\approx 950\,\mathrm{nm}$ and height $\approx 326\,\mathrm{nm}$, respectively.
 The funnel potential is formed in a red-detuned, bottom-illuminating beam (wavelength $\lambda_\mathrm{r} \approx 935.3\,\mathrm{nm}$), with a beam waist of $7\,\mathrm{\mu m}$ and a polarization locally parallel to the waveguide.
 Over the top, the zeroth-order diffraction exhibits strong intensity gradient, diffracting from a 200\,nm $1/e^2$-transverse width into a circular far-field dipole beam profile; see Fig.~\ref{fig:fig1}(b) and \cite{SM}.
+This guiding potential in the near field is robust against beam misalignment by more than the width of the microring waveguide ($\gtrsim 1~\mu$m), which we confirmed in simulation and experimentally.
 Higher order diffractions do not form funnels because they display intensity maxima that are several micrometers away from the waveguide.
 Localized atoms in the optical funnel can be fluorescence imaged at distances $z \lesssim 10\,\mu$m \cite{2019NC_MayKim,2021SPIE_Hikaru}, as shown in Fig.~\ref{fig:fig1}(c).